bpanicker13/Shuffle/.github/install-guide.md

 # Installation guide
-Installation of Shuffle is currently only available in docker.
-Looking for how to update Shuffle?
-Check the [updating guide](https://shuffler.io/docs/configuration#updating_shuffle)
+Installation of Straife vSOC is currently only available in docker.

 ## Docker
 The Docker setup is done with docker-compose and is a single command to get set up.